-Canterbury is also a place of people and community – a living, working church and social venue, a centre for education and a local employer, we have the privileged position of impacting positively on a great many lives.
-We hold some 2,300 services and events, and greet a million visitors each year, as well as employing 350 staff and receiving the generous support of some 600 volunteers.
+Canterbury is also a place of people and community – a living, working church and social venue, a center for education and a local employer, we have the privileged position of impacting positively on a great many lives.
+We hold some 2,300 services and events and greet a million visitors each year, as well as employing 350 staff and receiving the generous support of some 600 volunteers.

 The Canterbury Cathedral Trust is the charity (Registered Charity Number: 1112590) which exists to raise funds and awareness for Canterbury Cathedral.

 Types of legacy and suggested wording for your Will

 Once you have made provision for your loved ones, there are a number of ways you can choose to support Canterbury Cathedral in your Will.
 The three main types of gift are detailed below, with suggested wording for your Will.
 Please contact the Trust if you require any further information.

 A residuary legacy is one where you leave whatever is left over from your estate once all other amounts have been deducted.
 You can leave the entire residue to one beneficiary, such as a charity, or it can be divided among a number of beneficiaries (i.e. each receiving a specified percentage of the residue).
 As residuary legacies will keep their value over time, it is not as important to regularly review your Will.

 I give to the Canterbury Cathedral Trust (Registered Charity Number: 1112590), all of the residue of my estate for its general purposes.

 A pecuniary legacy is a set amount of money.
 When making this sort of legacy it is well worth reviewing your Will regularly, as specific amounts will decrease in value over time.

 I give to the Canterbury Cathedral Trust (Registered Charity Number: 1112590), the sum of £X for its general purposes.